 Business Continuity

-Business continuity should make focus on incidents that are not frequent but may cause a big impact on the organization.
+It should make focus on incidents that are not frequent but may cause a big impact on the organization, such as a disaster.

 A Business Continuity Plan (BCP) is a plan used by an organization to respond to disruption of critical business process.